 Update set of pingers.
-The protocol that updates the set of pingers is similar to the one that updates the set of mixes.
-However, for this protocol it is important to also update the shared keys, so that the old parties cannot participate in any signing process anymore, while the new parties get shares that allow them to participate.
+The protocol that updates the set of pingers is essentially the same as the one that updates the set of mixes.
+However, for this protocol it is important to also update the shared keys.
+This is to prevent the old parties from participating in any signing process, while the new parties need to get shares that allow them to participate.
 An appropriate re-sharing protocol is described in [4].

 Update database (externally).
 With this function, the pingers can update information about a mix, most prominently its performance data.
 In the simplest case, this data is binary; in this case, a simple binary Byzantine agreement can be performed to determine a common value that has been proposed by at least one honest party.
-To avoid communication overhead, the agreements needed for all data on all mixes can be bundled; this leads to a protocol with message size linear in the total number of data items, and a running time logarithmic in the number of pingers.
+To avoid communication overhead, the agreements needed for all data on all mixes can be bundled; this leads to a protocol with message size linear in the total number of data items, and a running time and message complexity logarithmic in the number of pingers.